Euro zone bonds yields rise on strong data, dulling QE prospects

 A push higher in money market rates should also see short-dated bond yields rise more than those on longer-term bonds, strategists said.

-Commerzbank's Rieger said German bond futures already show this trend with two-year Schatz futures close to their lowest in a month.
+Commerzbank's Rieger said German bond futures already show this trend with two-year Schatz futures close to their lowest in a month and 10-year Bund futures at one-month highs .

 Strategists predict this trend will continue during the northern summer months, but that the liquidity squeeze is likely to ease in September when the European Central Bank offers its first round of targeted long-term loans to banks.
-(Editing by Nigel Stephenson and Gareth Jones)
+(Editing by Nigel Stephenson and John Stonestreet)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan